The New Zealand Disaster Fund has helped thousands of people and communities affected by the devastating weather events of January and February 2023.

 1. Partnership Grants Programme

-By August, this programme had distributed $14 million in much-needed funding to community organisations working to support people affected by the cyclone and floods.
+This programme distributed $15 million in much-needed funding to community organisations working to support people affected by the cyclone and floods.

 It has included funding for: